For an estimate of the value of ETIF and other key tax incentive programs for your business, click here.

 Employment Tax Increment Financing (ETIF) is a state program that helps new and established Maine businesses hire new employees by refunding from 30-80% of the state withholding taxes paid by the business for up to ten years.
 The reimbursement rate rises with the level of local unemployment, with those in Pine Tree Development Zones receiving the highest rate.

 If your business plans to hire 5 or more new, full-time employees over a two-year period, you may be eligible for ETIF.
 Retail-only and not-for-profit businesses are not eligible for ETIF.

 Qualifying businesses can begin the application and approval process as soon as they reach the point where they plan on hiring 5 or more new employees within two calendar years of becoming certified.
-For example, if your company is ETIF certified in 2018, you will have CY2018 and CY2019 to hire the 5 net new qualified employees.
+For example, if your company is ETIF certified in 2019, you will have all of CY2019 and CY2020 to hire the 5 net new qualified employees.
 Companies are required to file an ETIF report, with DECD, by April 15th of each year (deadline mirrors the State of Maine tax filing deadline) to remain in program compliance.
-If a company is eligible to receive a ETIF reimbursement, they will receive those funds, from Maine Revenue Services, in July.
+If a company is eligible to receive a ETIF reimbursement, they will receive those funds, from Maine Revenue Services, in late July/early August.

 A business who is seeking Pine Tree Development Zone (PTDZ) certification will enroll automatically in the ETIF program, as part of their PTDZ application, if they plan to hire 5 or more net new employees within two calendar years of becoming PTDZ certified.

 Here's how the process works.

 The files below are posted in Adobe Reader and Microsoft Word.
 Adobe Reader files require the free Adobe Reader software.
 Microsoft Word files require either Microsoft Word or the free Word Viewer software.

 Step One: Make sure you qualify.

 Your business will qualify for ETIF if you meeting the following criteria:

 - Is a non-retail, non-public utility, for-profit business.